adam-beck/my-monorepo-attempt/README.md

 ## Phase 2

 Let's add another server to our monorepo.
 With the setup we have in Phase 1, this shouldn't be too difficult.

+We'll create another basic node server and copy over the `Dockerfile` from `server` (making sure to change the `COPY` command to this new service's directory).
+We'll also copy over the `package.json` from `server` (again, making sure to change names, etc.).

+For the root Dockerfile, we'll need to expose another port: `3001`.
+We'll also need to add `3001:3001` to our `compose.yml` so we can access this new server from the host.

+The next tricky bit is the `command`.
+When running multiple workspace scripts, `npm` will wait for the first command to complete before starting another.
+That's a problem when we want to run two servers at the same time -- we don't want the first script to exit!
+So we'll utlize the `concurrently` library to help run both at the same time.

+That wasn't so bad.

+## Phase 2.5

+Let's use some new Docker stuff.

+## Phase 3
+Okay, I can't stand the ugliness.
+Can `turborepo` help?

 ## DRAFT